-The year 1 sensor testing will provide input on sensor performance needed for realistic simulations and design of the DIRC readout "camera".
-The plan includes tests in magnetic field at up to 2 T, reaching the lower limit of the maximum solenoid field considered for the EIC.
+The year 1 sensor testing will provide input on sensor performance needed for a realistic simulation and design of the DIRC readout "camera".
+The plan includes tests in magnetic field at up to 2 T, thus reaching the lower limit of the maximum solenoid field considered for the EIC.
 This will, in particular, make it possible to assess the performance of the latest 6 micron MCP-PMTs.
-An effort will also be made to identify or create a facility suitable for conducting test at up to 4 T.
+An effort will also be made to identify or create a facility suitable for conducting such test at up to 4 T.